Surfing in Canary Islands

 Fuerteventura

 Most people come to Fuerteventura for the stunning beaches.
 They are considered the very best in the whole chain.
-Expect white sand, high cliffs, and waters that are Greek blue, not murky Atlantic grey.
+Expect white sand, high cliffs, and waters that are Greek blue.

-As far as surfing in Fuerteventura goes, it’s the northern half of the island that comes up trumps.
-Corralejo has most of the surf schools.
-Access to spots to the south of the lively town and the blustery Flag Beach (a favourite with kitesurfers) helps there.
+As far as the surfing goes, it’s the northern half of the island that comes up trumps.

-One more thing: Fuerteventura has the best surf schools in the Canaries.
+I’d say that Fuerteventura has the best surf schools in the Canaries.
 There’s no doubt about that.
-The accessibility of the beaches and the abundance of beginner waves sees to that.
+The accessibility of the beaches and the abundance of beginner waves ensures it’s the best place to learn overall.

 Gran Canaria